International and Domestic Travel

 As a cost-mitigation effort, all University-sponsored domestic travel is highly discouraged.
-For those individuals needing to travel for mission-essential business, travel authorizations should be submitted through UT Share as normal, for review and final approval by the cognizant dean or unit head.
+For those individuals needing to travel for mission-essential business, travel authorizations should be submitted through UT Share as normal.

 NOTE: Travel funded through sponsored research is exempt from this guidance and must comply with the obligations provided by the funding source.